TechPsychotic/openporter/README.md

 3.  **Activate the Tunnel**: The user runs the provided `ssh -R` command.
 The `tunnel-handler` intercepts this, calls `alias-manager` to mark the tunnel as active, and the `tcp-mux` service begins proxying traffic from the public port to the user's local port.
 The SSH session must remain open to maintain the tunnel.

+    **Important Note on `ssh -R` syntax:** The `ssh -R` command (e.g., `ssh -R 32001:localhost:25565 tunneluser@tunnel.net`) is used *only* for activating the tunnel with the details provided by the server.
+You **cannot** specify a custom public alias or public port directly within the `ssh -R` command in the first step, as the `ForceCommand` mechanism does not parse these arguments.
+The system assigns the public port, and you request aliases in the first step.

 ## Key Features

 -   **Zero-Client**: Works with any standard SSH client.
 No agent installation required.
 -   **Secure by Default**: Built on SSH public key authentication and user isolation.
 -   **Full TCP Support**: Tunnels any TCP-based service (HTTP, SSH, RDP, databases, etc.).
+-   **Protocol-Aware Tunneling**: Supports `tcp` (default) and `https` tunnel types, with future extensibility.
 -   **Self-Hosted**: You control your data, your domain, and your security.
 -   **Lightweight**: Written in Go and Bash, with minimal resource consumption, perfect for Oracle's free tier.
 -   **Persistent & Dynamic**: Tunnel configurations are stored in a SQLite database.